CDRT/mk_blog/docs/posts/tbct_lbct_v2_release.md

 The Think BIOS Config Tool V2 (`ThinkBIOSConfigUI.ps1`) is a comprehensive solution for managing BIOS settings on Lenovo Think devices.
 Built on the `Lenovo.BIOS.Config` PowerShell module, it provides both GUI and command-line interfaces for complete BIOS configuration management.

+!!! note ""
+    **This solution replaces the older Think BIOS Config Tool which was implemented as an HTA.** Archived documentation for the HTA version is still available here: [Think BIOS Config Tool - HTA](https://docs.lenovocdrt.com/guides/tbct/tbct_top/)

+    Previously created INI files from the HTA version which contain an encrypted password are not compatible with the new Think BIOS Config Tool V2 due to changes in encryption methods.
+Please recreate the INI files using the new tool.

 ![Think BIOS Config Tool V2](https://cdrt.github.io/mk_docs/img/guides/tbct_v2/initial-settings.png)

 #### Key Features